kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 ````
 From now on, our cue to check out a new tag will be these headers:
 #### git checkout hello-todomx
-And here is the mxWeb HTML work-aike, look-alike code:
+And here is the mxWeb HTML work-aike, look-alike code for "hello, todomx":
 ````clojure
 (defn matrix-build []
   (md/make